-- A minimum 9 units of electives must be selected from the list of 600-level courses offered by the David Nazarian College of Business and Economics with approval of the Director of Graduate Programs.
+- A minimum 6 units of electives must be selected from the list of 600-level courses offered by the David Nazarian College of Business and Economics with approval of the Director of Graduate Business Programs.
 Students must satisfy prerequisite requirements for any courses selected.

-A complete list of courses available for each concentration is updated each semester and is available from the Graduate Office.
+A list of courses available for each specialization is updated each semester and is available from the Graduate Business Programs Office.

 3. Culminating Experience (3 units)

-All master’s degree candidates complete a thesis, project or exam that serves as a culminating experience and that demonstrates a comprehensive mastery of the program’s content.
-Satisfactory completion of this requirement is necessary to earn the degree.
+All CSUN master’s degree candidates complete a thesis, project or exam that serves as a culminating experience and that demonstrates a comprehensive mastery of the program’s content to earn the degree.

-Most MBA students satisfy this requirement through a graduate project, which the program calls the MBA Consulting Graduate Project.
-Occasionally, students will opt to take the Comprehensive Exam (GBUS 697G).
-Rarely, students are granted permission to write a thesis; this is typically reserved for a student who plans to pursue doctoral study.
+MBA students satisfy this requirement through a graduate project, which the program calls the MBA Consulting Graduate Project.
+Rarely, a student may petition the Director of Graduate Business Programs for permission to take the Comprehensive Exam or to write a thesis.
+The exam is typically reserved for a student with significant broad-based consulting experience, and the thesis is typically reserved for a student who plans to pursue doctoral study.
 The culminating experience must be completed within 10 semesters of beginning coursework in the program.
-GBUS 698A will also satisfy one elective course; GBUS 697G will not.

 MBA Consulting Graduate Project: GBUS 698A

-Although the students will be presented with a general idea of the project’s scope, it is the team’s responsibility to interview the client and determine a scope of work, which will be approved by the faculty advisor(s), graduate director and client.
-The students must complete the work, resulting in a written document meeting the approval of the faculty advisor by the semester’s deadline for submitting Graduate Theses and Projects (as stated in the Schedule of Classes).
+Although the students are presented with a general idea of the project’s scope, it is the team’s responsibility to interview the client and determine the scope of work, which will be approved by the faculty advisor(s), the Director of Graduate Business Programs and the client.
+The students must complete the work and produce a written document that meets the approval of the faculty advisor by the semester’s deadline for submitting Graduate Theses and Projects (as stated in the Schedule of Classes).

 MBA Comprehensive Exam: GBUS 697G

-The exam is an individual take-home exam administrated over a four-day period.
-The exam consists of a case study, which the student analyzes.
-A written document consisting of strategic analysis with recommendations is submitted.
-Guidelines, requirements and technical information are presented each semester in an information session and delivered by mail to the enrolled students.
+The Comprehensive Exam is an individual take-home exam administrated over a four-day period.
+The exam consists of a case study.
+Students submit a written document consisting of their strategic analysis of the case along with recommendations.
+Guidelines, requirements and technical information are presented in an information session and delivered by the course management system to the enrolled students.

-Students enroll in GBUS 697G, a 3-unit course that is not included in the formal program and is graded on a pass/fail basis.
-Candidates who fail the exam the first time are permitted a second attempt at the exam and must complete the exam within the subsequent two semesters.
+The exam is graded on a pass/fail basis.
+A candidate who fails the exam the first time is permitted a second attempt at the exam and must complete the exam within the subsequent two semesters.
 Failing the exam twice disqualifies the student from the MBA program.

 - Integrate theory and practice.